pasqal-io/qadence/CONTRIBUTING.md

 We recommended to use `hatch` for managing environments:

-To develop within pyqtorch, use:
+To develop within qadence, use:
 ```shell
 pip install hatch
 hatch -v shell